uPortal-Attic/uportal-app-framework/docs/skinning.md

 2. Increment the themeVersion in line 9.

-3. Add the following json to the themes array:
+3. Add your theme to the themes array as shown below:

 ```javascript
 define(['angular'], function(angular) {